-These results should no be misconstrued to mean that C_3 crops should be tossed out in favor of C_4 crops, but they do suggest the logical question of "Why not work at changing major C_3 crop plants to C_4 plants?" so that WUE of all crops can be increased.
+The above information should not be misconstrued to mean that C3 crops should be tossed out in favor of C4 crops, but it does suggest the logical question of "Why not work at changing major C3 crop plants to C4 plants?" so that WUE and O3 tolerance of all crops can be increased.
 That does seem logical on the surface.
-However, according to a statement in the article titled "Integrating C_4 photosynthesis into C_3 crops to increase yield potential" by Covshoff and Hibberd (Curr.
-Opinion in Biotechnology 2012, 23:209-214), "Owing to complex changes associated with C_4 photosynthesis, it is no understatement to define this conversion as one of the Grand Challenges for Biology in the 21st Century."
+However, according to a statement in the article titled "Integrating C4 photosynthesis into C3 crops to increase yield potential" by Covshoff and Hibberd, "Owing to complex changes associated with C4 photosynthesis, it is no understatement to define this conversion as one of the Grand Challenges for Biology in the 21^{st} Century."
 They "outline the challenges of installing a C4 system and assess how new approaches and knowledge may help achieve this goal."
 And of course, this task will require sophisticated and complex genetic engineering techniques and methodology.
-But this endeavor just might be worth the effort when the economic and societal benefits are taken into account; i.e., a reduction in wasteful photorespiration by C3 plants that might be converted to C4 plants could result in a significant increase in useable yield from these plants.
-(Caveat: Since the above article was published 7 years ago, it is likely that numerous strides have been made in reaching this goal.)
+But this endeavor just might be worth the effort when the economic and societal benefits are taken into account-i.e. a reduction in wasteful PR by C3 plants that might be converted to C4 plants could result in a significant increase in useable yield from these plants, and the conversion of C3 to C4 plants could result in all crop species being more tolerant to O3 pollution.
+(Caveat: Since the above article was published years ago, it is likely that numerous strides have been made in reaching this goal.)